 As an organisation, 33-33 grew out of the events series St John Sessions, a flagship programme of concerts taking place in a dilapidated church in East London since 2014.
 33-33 have programmed events in Ghana, Tokyo, Beirut and Cairo, where in 2016 they established Masåfåt, an open-ended international platform fostering artistic and professional exchange between independent artists and arts professionals across the Arab world and the UK.

 In 2019, the 33-33 record label was relaunched with releases from Keiji Haino & Charles Hayward; Oren Ambarchi, Mark Fell, Will Guthrie & Sam Shalabi; and The Clandestine Quartet.
-El Hardwick’s 8, an interdisciplinary sci-fi concept album, will be released on 20 November, 2020.
+El Hardwick’s 8, an inter disciplinary sci-fi concept album, is forthcoming in October 2020.